Home Page of Travelogues

 Liadain's cottage is just as pictured, with old walls about a foot thick.
 She's a lovely person and had the placed stocked with Burren smoked salmon, Irish bread, coffee, tea, butter, eggs, jam, etc. Stephen did a great job driving here from Galway, shifting with his left hand, staying left and looking rightwith an occasional reminder from the co-pilot to engage the clutch.
 (Of course, when we first got in the car, we went to the wrong sides by habit of the driver being on the left, not the right!)

-Took a short walk into Kinvara, a small town right on the bay, bought a couple of supplies, dropped into one of the eleven pubs for a pint and chatted with the bartenders, Padraig and Ros.
-We had all good intentions of returning for a 9:30 traditional Irish music performance but didn't make it out of the cottage after our supper into bed early.
+Took a short walk into Kinvara, a small town right on the bay, bought some supplies, dropped into one of the eleven pubs for a pint and chatted with the bartenders, Padraig and Ros.
+We had all good intentions of returning for a 9:30 traditional Irish music performance but didn't make it out of the cottage after our supper.
+We were in bed early.
 It's a bit cool here, but we are lucky to have no rain so far.
 Apparently August was very wet.

 Looking for a Video Site